 Relative Poverty Rates

-The National Anti-Poverty Strategy (NAPS) offers the following definition of poverty, which has continues to be included in Irish Government anti-poverty strategies:
+The 1997 National Anti-Poverty Strategy (NAPS) contained the following definition of poverty, which has continues to be included in Irish Government anti-poverty strategies:

 "People are living in poverty, if their income and resources (material, cultural and social) are so inadequate as to preclude them from having a standard of living, which is regarded as acceptable by Irish society generally.
 As a result of inadequate income and resources people may be excluded and marginalised from participating in activities which are considered the norm for other people in society."